Hacking

 Questions

-4. All hackers are evil, malicious criminals.
-Is this entirely true, mostly true, partly true, yes and no, both, largely false, entirely false, or it depends?
+Breach.
+All hackers are evil, malicious criminals.
+Is this entirely true, mostly true, partly true, yes and no, both, in the middle, largely false, entirely false, or it depends?

-7. Can hacking be “good” or beneficial?
-What example was given?
+Delete File, Corrupt File.
+Can hacking be “good” or beneficial?
+What examples was given?

 Comments are closed.